The Week Before Christmas

 We took a break from our ice trek and settled down inside the warmth.
 Their hot chocolate was delicious and despite its very Barbie pink interior we enjoyed our break in the Sweet House, which was the English translation of its name.

-After discussing what to do this afternoon Julie decided she had enough of the icy conditions and was happy to return to the apartment to chill out.
+After discussing what to do this afternoon Julie decided she had enough of the icy conditions and was happy to just return to the apartment and chill out.

-There was 29 in total and collectively they were an instrument called a carillion, played either by keyboard or by an automated process.
+There was 29 in total and collectively they were an instrument called a carillion, played either by keyboard or by an automated process, which I assume this was.
 The bells ranged in size, from a large main bell, to four rows of ever decreasing sizes.

-It was worth it to capture what I saw, looking straight down Skólavörðustígur, towards the harbour, the Harpa Concert Hall to the right, and what looked like an oil refinery in the distance.
+It was worth the pain to capture what I saw, looking straight down Skólavörðustígur, towards the harbour, the Harpa Concert Hall to the right, and what looked like an oil refinery in the distance.

 Moving to another window I got a change of view.
 This time towards the frozen Tjörnin lake, with the modern, almost industrial looking, Reykjavik City Hall on its shore.
 A little further away was Landakotskirkja, the Cathedral of Christ the King.